In short, my aim is to get you closer to your flame.

 So if you feel even the slightest tug or spark while reading this, consider it your invitation to join me on this marvelous adventure.
-We will dive deep and go through some grit, but we shall claim the pearls.
+We will dive deep and go through some grit, but the pearls shall be ours for the taking.

 PS–I’m working on a new book, too…stay tuned.
 Subscribe to my newsletter for updates, exclusive stories, and first notices about events and classes.

 Named the “Funniest Woman in Georgia” by Southern Living Magazine, Lauretta Hannon is the bestselling author of The Cracker Queen–A Memoir of a Jagged, Joyful Life (Gotham Books, Penguin) and has been a commentator on National Public Radio’s All Things Considered, where her stories have reached 25 million listeners.
 Her memoir was named “One of the Top 25 Books All Georgians Should Read” by the Georgia Center for the Book.
 A documentary about her story, Raised in the South of Normal, captured several dozen awards at film festivals across the country.